defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 ```

 ## Additional Notes
-You can use the uds tasks in this project to build and deploy.
+You can reference the uds tasks in this project to learn how to build and deploy.

 ```bash
 # List the available tasks to run